hcsoylu/react-with-ts/README.md

-this is an exercise repo for Typescript implementation to React.
+- This is an exercise repo for Typescript implementation to React.